Minimum Requirements

 11. About Pending, Active and or Recently Discharged Bankruptcies

 Applicants presenting an Application while a Chapter 7 Bankruptcy is pending will be automatically declined.
 Applicants presenting an Application with an active Chapter 13 Bankruptcy will be automatically declined.
-Applicants presenting an Application who have recently had a Chapter 7 or a Chapter 13 discharged will not automatically be declined, but must meet the minimum Lease Application approval requirements, including having the advertised minimum required Credit Score.
+Applicants presenting an Application who have had a Chapter 7 or a Chapter 13 discharged will not automatically be declined.
+An Applicant with a discharged Bankruptcy is treated the same as every other Applicant and must meet the same published minimum Lease Application approval requirements, including the minimum credit score for the home applied for.

 12. About Evictions & Repossessions